Robodubby/DSA2040A_ETL_Midterm_Samuel_694/README.md

 2. Run notebooks in order: `etl_extract.ipynb` → `etl_transform.ipynb` → `etl_load.ipynb`.
 3. Check outputs in `/transformed/` and `/loaded/`.

+## Lab 5 Schema Info

+For the load step, I used `pandas.to_sql()` to write both datasets into SQLite databases.
+This function automatically creates the table structure based on the columns in the DataFrame.

+The result is basically the same as the schema shown in the instructions with fields like customer_name, product, quantity, unit_price, total_price, and order_date.
+Both `full_data.db` and `incremental_data.db` follow this format.

 ## Screenshot

 ![Data preview](screenshot1.png)
 ![Data preview](screenshot2.png)